wearede/DevCeption/README.md

 ## Back Up Your Work

-**Warnning:** Running `vagrant up` or `vagrant provision` will overwrite project files in your DevCeption box with the ones on your host.
+**Warnning:** Running `vagrant up` or `vagrant provision` will overwrite project files inside your DevCeption box with the ones on your host.
 So don't forget to periodically bring back / backup changes to your host machine.

-To bring changes from DevCeption to host machine, run these commands on your host In the root DevCeption directory.
+Run these commands on your host:

 ```
 rsync -vriht DevCeption:/srv/docker/ ./configs/docker/ --delete